Ireaurora/binary_converter/README.md

 To do :

-- Check if it works
+- Check if it works Done

-- Redesign the interface
+- Redesign the interface Done

-- Divide files
+- Divide files Done

-- Make it accessible
-  - Visually :
+- Fix bug
-    - Include alt for images